The Resiliency Institute Advanced Bioregional Herbalism Course Series meets 9:00 am -4:00 pm one Sunday a month March - November 2018.

-Advanced Bioregional Herbalism will deepen your understanding of body systems and their associated ailments, grow your materia medica, and expand your personal apothecary.
-Spend time deepening personal intuition and connection with herbal plants during regular sit spot and plant communication time.
+Advanced Bioregional Herbalism will deepen your understanding of body systems and their associated ailments, expand your personal apothecary, and grow your materia medica.
+We'll focus on herbs for specific ailments and body systems while also growing your understanding of herbal actions and constituents.
+With guidance from your instructor and regular sit spot time, you'll expand your intuitive and plant communication skills.

 In each Sunday class: